 Averted in Final Fantasy X with Yuna.
 Who, while kidnapped three times, managed to escape on her own the first time and actually made a plan to defeat one of the Big Bad's the third time (which the heroes, while pulling off an impressive Big Damn Heroes, messed up) she still escaped on her own.
 And the second time, she was actually being "kidnapped" by Rikku, so there wasn't any real danger (other than being forced to end her pilgrimage and being held captive in Home), though the other characters think there is at the time.

 In Star Fox Adventures, Krystal serves the role of the Distressed Damsel, being trapped in a crystal up until the end.
 Which is ironic, considering that she was originally intended to be a player character.

 Maya Fey of Ace Attorney fame.
 First meeting?
 Save her in a court case.
-Disrespects the court rules in case 4?
-Held in contempt.
 Reunited in game 2?
 Save her in a court case.
 End of game 2?
-Kidnapped, must save someone else in a court case in order to get her fanny back.
+Kidnapped, must save someone else in a court case in order to get her back.
 Final case third game?
 Nearly murdered and then trapped in an icy cave.
 Meet her again in game 6?
 Save her in a court case.
 End of game 6?
 Kidnapped, must settle ownership claims to an artifact in court to get her back.
 Luckily, she also spends just as much time out of distress and she's even rescued Phoenix on a few occasions.
 And she never lets herself be defined by the trouble she gets into.